 So, something else that we'll keep following, no doubt, as it continues, it seems it'll be some months of process here.
 On a related note, there is this new prosecution of the Trump family by the New York attorney general.
 What are your thoughts?

 I have a lot.
-My problem with an estate attorney general or any law enforcement officer, and as the attorney general, you’re the number one law enforcement officer of that state, at the state level, is Letitia James campaigned on this for four years.
+My problem with a state attorney general or any law enforcement officer, and as the attorney general, you're the number one law enforcement officer of that state.
+At the state level Letitia James campaigned on this for four years.
 She said President Trump was an illegitimate president before she was ever in office.
 She ran on that.
 She further went on to say and promised the electorate that she would sue and bring charges against Donald Trump, having never investigated him.